andreas-empired/oea-assessment/README.md

 Our response includes a master pipeline which is an end-to-end pipeline, extracting data from an array of HTTP endpoints (see "Batch 1" dataset) followed by ingesting the extracted to Stage 2 persistence.
 The default batch category used is **Delta**.
 The pipeline however also provides capability to leverage both the **snapshot** and **incremental** data batch categories by passing it as a parameter.
 For each of the batch categories, we've used existing implementation provided by the available OEA framework library.
+The **master** pipeline contains and end-to-end extraction of all datasets in three separate batches but also the ingestion of data to Stage 2 and creation of Lake and SQL databases.

 <div><img src="https://raw.githubusercontent.com/andreas-empired/oea-images/main/pipeline_master.png" width="840"/></div>

-## Landing Data
+## Landing data

 In response to the requirement: